ini-bdds/bdqc/README.rst

 	}

-The plugin inferred that the 3rd column in the file contains quantitative data ("inferred_class"), and the mean value of that column was 47.38.
+The plugin inferred that the 3rd column in the file contains quantitative data ("class"), and the mean value of that column was 47.38.
 The process of "flattening" the JSON summaries creates one column in the aggregate matrix from the values of the mean statistic *for all files analyzed*, and that column's *name* is the path: